celo-org/docs/blog/03-15-2023-cUsd-based-Event-Ticketing-and-Management-System/cUsd-based-Event-Ticketing-and-Management-System.md

 ```

-The smart contract includes two mappings and three modifiers.
+Now we add our mappings and three modifiers.
 The `events` mapping is used to store events, where each event is identified by a unique index number.
 The `exists` mapping is used to keep track of whether an event with a particular index number exists or not.

 The first modifier named `checkPrice` checks if the price of an event is greater than zero, and if not, it throws an error with a message stating that the price should be at least one wei.